-Parents can edit and add/remove Authorized Pickups from their child's account via MyProcare.com.
-The login is the same as their access to the Procare app.
+Parents can edit and add/remove Authorized Pickups from their child's account via School Care Works.
 It is the parent's responsibility to add these individuals and provide them with proper instructions for signing the child(ren) in or out (see below).